codewitch-honey-crisis/pck/README.md

 ### Attributes

 The `collapsed` element tells Pck that this node should not appear in the parse tree.
 Instead its children will be propagated to its parent.
-This is helpful if the grammar needs a nonterminal in order to resolve a construct, but it's not useful to the consumer of the parse tree.
+This is helpful if the grammar needs a nonterminal or a terminal in order to resolve a construct, but it's not useful to the consumer of the parse tree.
 During LL(1) factoring, generated rules must be made, and their associated non-terminals are typically collapsed.
 Above we've used it to significantly trim the parse tree of nodes we won't need.
+Above we collapse unnecessary terminals like `:` in the JSON grammar since they don't help us define anything - they just help the parser recognize the input.

 The `hidden` element tells Pck that this terminal should be skipped.
 This is useful for things like comments and whitespace.
 Hidden terminals can be shown if the parser has `ShowHidden` set to true, if the presence or location of comments is neede during a parse for example.